 First, Dave Palethorpe.
 Then, Jorge Camilo.
 After that, Daniel Zamith.
-Later, Pedro Heitor, Miguel Pereira, João Sancheira.
-Bistro 100 Maneiras’ bar isn’t just a beautiful wooden counter – even if this counter has an Art Déco cut… It’s a piece made of of people, a lot of people who have mixed and emulsified with the house, with that bar, over these eight years.
+Later, Miguel Pereira, João Sancheira.
+Bistro 100 Maneiras’ bar isn’t just a beautiful wooden counter – even if this counter has an Art Déco cut… It’s a piece made of people, a lot of people who have mixed and emulsified with the house, with that bar, over these years.

 Drinks to be eaten

-In the months leading up to the opening of the restaurant, in September 2010, it was the British Dave Palethorpe, from Cinco Lounge bar, who created the first drinks menu and formed the team who would be in charge of the counter in the number 9 of Largo da Trindade.
-But quickly our bar, this bar, got rid of the “father” and, in its cry for independence, became a staple of the restaurant and one of the reasons Monocle chose Bistro 100 Maneiras for world number one at Monocle Restaurant Awards 2017 (and third in 2018!).
+In the months leading up to the opening of the restaurant, in September 2010, it was the British Dave Palethorpe, from Cinco Lounge bar, who created the first cocktail menu and formed the team who would be in charge of the counter in the number 9 of Largo da Trindade.
+But, quickly, our bar, this bar, freed itself from the “father” and, in its cry for independence, became a staple of the restaurant and one of the reasons Monocle chose Bistro 100 Maneiras for world number one at Monocle Restaurant Awards 2017 (and third in 2018!).

-With Daniel Zamith, the sous chef of the bar, the same thing happened.
+With Daniel Zamith, our second bartender, the same thing happened.
 From January 2012, when he started, until 2016, when he won the first place in the Gin Mare national competition and the third in the Grand final in Ibiza, it took him “only” four years of intense work – and, above all, a lot of curiosity, perseverance and love – for the métier and for this house.